ci010/electron-vue-next/docs/index.md

 })
 ```

-The rollup config of preload is located at the `rollup.config.js`.
+The esbuild config of preload is located at the `esbuild.config.js`.

 The preload script in `dist` will be built like `dist/<name>.preload.js`.

-The plugin manage this process is located at `scripts/rollup.preload.plugin.js`.
+The plugin manage this process is located at `scripts/esbuild.preload.plugin.js`.

-### Hooks or Composable in Renderer Process
+### Composable in Renderer Process

 One great feature of vue 3 is the [composition-api](https://v3.vuejs.org/api/composition-api.html).
 You can write up some basic piece of logic and compose them up during the setup functions.
-Currently, these `hooks` are placed in `/src/renderer/hooks` by default.
+Currently, these `composables` are placed in `/src/renderer/composables` by default.

-Take the example from vue composition api site, you have such code in `/src/renderer/hooks/mouse.ts`
+Take the example from vue composition api site, you have such code in `/src/renderer/composables/mouse.ts`

 ```ts
 import { ref, onMounted, onUnmounted } from 'vue'